AmedeoRom/StarEstate/README.md

 The solution around this problem is the use of samplers that are saved in a dedicated directory and that already contain all the numerical solutions for the given initial distribution, and then loading it each time a new population needs to be drawn.
 This reduces the computational time of a population ~10<sup>6</sup> stars in a spiral galaxy from hours to few minutes.
 In the directory, two samplers for a spiral galaxy, one for an IMF between 0.11 and 220 Msun, and another between 50 and 300 Msun, is delivered as an example.

-The recommended route would be to run the first cell in Section 1 with
+**If samplers for a specific mass range and resolution are not saved yet**, the recommended route would be to run the first cell in Section 1 with

 > MODE = 'create_and_save_samplers'

 To set the desired IMF, position, age, and metallicity samplers.
-Then every other time with
+Once the samplers are saved, then every other time the code can be run with

 > MODE = 'load_samplers_and_generate'

 To load the samplers to generate the population.

 ## Generate the population
 With the generate_star_population function one will be able to draw a number of stars equal to the variable **NUM_STARS** from the given sampled distributions, while defining whether the thick, thin or both parts of the galactic disk are included and optionally saving the population as a CSV file.
-Here below the generated plots for a population of 10<sup>6</sup> stars.

 With a good laptop, the samplers with a resolution of 10<sup>6</sup> bins were calculated and saved in 4-5 hours.
 While using them, **it took 30 seconds to generate 10<sup>6</sup> stars, 4 minutes to generate 10<sup>7</sup>, and 40 minutes to generate 10<sup>8</sup>**

+Here below the generated plots for a population of 10<sup>6</sup> stars.

 <img width="761" height="1720" alt="image" src="https://github.com/user-attachments/assets/14fbf11e-b4ce-4e1d-afeb-45df449852d9" />